-Appendix J2 Survey and Manage Plan

-Proposed, Threatened, Endangered, and Sensitive Plant Species & Habitat:
+Appendix J2 Survey and Manage Plan Proposed, Threatened, Endangered, and Sensitive Plant Species & Habitat:

-Existing Situation - The original EA input was based on 1998 data.
-The current Threatened, Endangered and Sensitive Species List has been checked for botanical species added since then.
-No listed or proposed plant species are known to occur on the Mt.
+Existing Situation - The current Threatened, Endangered and Sensitive Species List has been checked for botanical species added since then.
+No listed Proposed, Endangered, or Threatened plant species are known to occur on the Mt.
 Hood National Forest.
 Of the newly listed Sensitive species, none of them have potential habitat in the Slinky project area.
-The Slinky Botany Biological Evaluation as amended is in the appendix and is incorporated by reference and summarized below.
+The Slinky Botany Biological Evaluation as amended is incorporated by reference and summarized below.